nagydani/seedling/seed/README.md

 The behavior of Seed in case of encountering undefined words or failing computations is undefined.
-Sensible behavior for interactive use may be outputing error messages and/or restarting, but it is not required.
+Sensible behavior for interactive use may be outputting error messages and/or restarting, but it is not required.

 ### Computational model